allenpham-proglove/MARKDisplayExcelLookup/README.md

   - `GatewayMessageHandler` the Streams API handler that will parse a received JSON message and call the proper application callback.

+The majority of the lookup work is being done in the `_lookup_and_display` function in app_example.py

 ## Callbacks

 The `GatewayMessageHandler` class implements the following callbacks: